AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/volume_android.md

 ### Adjust the in-ear monitoring volume

-In audio recording, mixing and playing, you can call `setInEarMonitoringVolume` to adjust the volume of the in-ear monitoring.
+In audio recording, mixing and playback, to adjust the volume of the in-ear monitor, call `setInEarMonitoringVolume`.

 ```java
 // Enables in-ear monitoring.